 We must ensure that the Fair Share Amendment passes, re-engaging with families along the way about a vision for how public funding should be used.

-Get ready to rally behind the Fair Share Amendment!
+Join the Campaign to Pass the Fair Share Amendment!

 - Download the campaign flyer